Patrice Lumumba: Commemoration and official tributes

 In 1961 Adoula became Prime Minister of the Congo.
 Shortly after assuming office he went to Stanleyville and laid a wreath of flowers at an impromptu monument established for Lumumba.
 After Tshombe became Prime Minister in 1964, he also went to Stanleyville and did the same.
 On 30 June 1966, Mobutu rehabilitated Lumumba's image and proclaimed him a "national hero".
-By a presidential decree, the Brouwez House, site of Lumumba's torture on the night of his murder, became a place of pilgrimage in the Congo.
 He declared a series of other measures meant to commemorate Lumumba, though few of these were ever executed aside from the release of a banknote with his visage the subsequent year.
 This banknote was the only paper money during Mobutu's rule that bore the face of a leader other than the incumbent president.
 In following years state mention of Lumumba declined and Mobutu's regime viewed unofficial tributes to him with suspicion.
 Following Laurent-Désiré Kabila's seizure of power in the 1990s, a new line of Congolese francs was issued bearing Lumumba's image.

 In January 2003, Joseph Kabila, who succeeded his father as president, inaugurated a statue of Lumumba.
 In Guinea, Lumumba was featured on a coin and two regular banknotes despite not having any national ties to the country.
 This was an unprecedented occurrence in the modern history of national currency, as images of foreigners are normally reserved only for specially-released commemorative money.
 As of 2020, Lumumba has been featured on 16 different postage stamps.
 Many streets and public squares around the world have been named after him.
-The Peoples' Friendship University of the USSR was renamed "Patrice Lumumba Peoples' Friendship University" in 1961.
-It was renamed again in 1992.
+The Peoples' Friendship University of Russia in Moscow (then Peoples' Friendship University of the USSR) was renamed "Patrice Lumumba Peoples' Friendship University" in 1961.
+It was renamed again in 1992 and back in 2023.

+In 2013, the planned community of Lumumbaville was named after him.